spectrochempy/spectrochempy/docs/source/install.rst

 .. contents::
 	:local:

-Where to Get |scp|
+Where to Get |scpy|
 ==================

-To get a working installation of |scp| , on any platform (windows, mac OS X, Linux ... ), several solutions are (*or will be soon*) available.
+To get a working installation of |scpy| , on any platform (windows, mac OS X, Linux ... ), several solutions are (*or will be soon*) available.

 * :ref:`pypi`